mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Same person:** And say, “by my will, I did it, but now”...

-**Katagiri:** That is good karma.
+**Katagiri:** Sure.
+That is good karma.
 If you turn it in or give it back, that is good karma, even after this.
-But this karma is also unmanifested karma you can store in your life.
+But this karma is also the unmanifested karmas you can store in your life.
 Any good karmas or evil karmas [are] stored in your life, which doesn’t appear.
 Only when the time and conditions are arranged – naturally arranged, or *you* arrange something.
-At that time, it comes up.
-But if you don’t, very naturally, unmanifested karma disappears.
+And then at that time, it comes up.
+But if you don’t, very naturally unmanifested karma disappears.
 And then if you always create good karmas every day, you can store good karmas.

 #### 1:03:00

 **Question:** Hojo-san?
-You were saying how when the time is right it happens, like you can let go of smoking.
+You were saying how when the time is ripe it happens, like you can let go of smoking.
 We talk about great determination – how does that fit in?

-**Katagiri:** Determination is [when] all elemental conditions come together, and then that creates determination.
+**Katagiri:** Well, determination is only all elemental conditions come together, and *then* that creates determination.
 Your will and all environments come together, and *then* you can have great determination.

 **Same person:** Oh.
 So great determination is dependent on the right time and ...